-Libre Flash Glucose Sensor Guidelines Scanning Frequency and Adjusting Insulin Using Trend Arrows Insulin Sensitivity Factor (ISF) of less than 1.4
+Libre Flash Glucose Sensor Guidelines Scanning Frequency and Adjusting Insulin Using Trend Arrows Insulin Sensitivity Factor (ISF) of 1.4 to 2.7

 The Libre Flash glucose sensor gives current and past glucose data when scanned, plus trend arrows.
 Trend arrows estimate how your glucose level will change in the next 30 minutes.
 You can use this information to help prevent high or low glucose levels.
 Talk with your healthcare provider before using the suggestions in this handout.
 Follow all product instructions as provided by the manufacturer.